xuanntm/DSA5208_Project1/REPORTv2.md

 |16            |25923545         |1620222    |54.432    |18.830995 |18.8193  |70.1238          |rank0_relu1024_epoch1_process16.log|
 |8             |25923545         |3240444    |67.488    |16.367756 |16.365548|85.3176          |rank0_relu1024_epoch1.log          |

-**Obeservation**:
-Seeing the reducing of training time when increasing number of process (MPI), not much  significant change interm of RMSE_Train or RMSE_Test
+**Obeservation**: Seeing the reducing of training time when increasing number of process (MPI), not much  significant change interm of RMSE_Train or RMSE_Test

 ---
-## 5) Efforts to Improve Results & Performance
+## 6) Efforts to Improve Results & Performance
 ---
-## Trial 1: Experience the RMSE and Training Time with different epoch = 1 and epoch = 5
+## Trial 1: Experience the RMSE and Training Time with different epoch = 1, epoch = 3 and epoch = 5
 Config shown: **ReLU, M=256, n=256**, P ∈ {1,2,4,8}.
 See `results/scaling_table.csv`.

 - **Batch size (M):** 1024